Core¶

 When a test or a plan is broken or it is not relevant for given Context it can be disabled so that it’s skipped during the execution.
 For stories, this attribute might be used to mark stories which should be skipped when generating the documentation.

-Should be a boolean
+Must be a boolean

 .
 The default value is true